HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

   sql_file="h2_adoption_pages_reqs.sql"
 ) }}

 While these results might look sensible at first glance, they are actually quite misleading.
 Indeed, as we'll see later, in reality HTTP/3 support across the web is closer to 30% instead of the 7-9% reported above.
-This discrepancy is due to the fact that HTTP/3 has to be discovered before being used, while [the methodology used](./methodology) for the web Almanac doesn't really lend itself well to the main discovery option (see [`HTTP/3 via alt-svc`](#http3-via-alt-svc)).
+This discrepancy is due to the fact that HTTP/3 has to be discovered before being used, while [the methodology used](./methodology) for the Web Almanac doesn't really lend itself well to the main discovery option (see [`HTTP/3 via alt-svc`](#http3-via-alt-svc)).
 This causes a lot of HTTP/3-capable sites to still be loaded over HTTP/2 and thus HTTP/3 is getting underreported.
 We will discuss this in more detail below, but for now we will bypass this issue by grouping HTTP/2 and HTTP/3 together into a single label of **HTTP/2+** to at least compare them to HTTP/1.1 in general.

 As such, we see that only 21-22% of home pages are loaded over HTTP/1.1 in 2024, a marked difference from 2022 [where it was still 34%](../2022/http#http2-adoption) and especially 2020 where there was [basically a 50/50 split](../2020/http#http2-adoption) between HTTP/1.1 and HTTP/2+.
 However, this is just looking at how the main document (the HTML) of the page is loaded.
 Another way of looking at HTTP adoption is by looking at the version used for all requests (including subresources and third-parties), which skews the results even more towards HTTP/2+: